 The Silent Epidemic

 Within the state of Tennessee, suicide is the third leading cause of death for youth (defined as ages 10-24).
-Unfortunately, about 90 Tennessee youth die by suicide annually.
-According to the 2009 High School Youth Risk Behavior Survey, 13.6% reported seriously considering suicide in the previous year, 11.7% made a plan for attempting suicide, 7.1% did attempt suicide one or more times, and 2.2% made an attempt resulting in the need for medical treatment.
-The state suicide death rate is 7.7 per 100,000, exceeding the national suicide death rate of 7.1 per 100,000 (2000-2007).
-The suicide rate for this age cohort further exceeds the nation’s rate in two of the state’s three grand regions (East at 7.9 per 100,000 and Middle at 8.8 per 100,000) (CDC, 2010; TDOH, 2009).
+Unfortunately, about 100 Tennessee youth die by suicide annually.
+According to the 2011 Tennessee Youth Risk Behavior Survey, 14.7% of high school students reported seriously considering suicide in the previous year, 11.1% made a plan for attempting suicide, 6.2% did attempt suicide one or more times, and 2.2% made an attempt resulting in the need for medical treatment.
+In 2012, the state suicide death rate for youth aged 10-19 was 5.0 per 100,000, compared to the national suicide death rate of 4.5 per 100,000 reported in 2010.
+(CDC, 2013; TDOH, 2012).

 Services/Training Available to the Community